Larimer Square, Denver

 Advertising

-15. Denver Museum of Nature & Science
+15. Feel like a kid again at Denver Museum of Nature & Science

-16. Denver Performing Arts Complex
+16. See a show at the Denver Performing Arts Complex

 Advertising

-17. Coors Field
+17. Drink a Coors at Coors Field

-18. Meow Wolf Denver’s Convergence Station
+18. Enter another realm, at Meow Wolf Denver’s Convergence Station

 This immersive art experience was created by more than 350 collaborating artists.
-It’s home to “psychedelic mind-bending art throughout four ’worlds’” across four levels with 90,000 square feet of space—which seemingly transports visitors on a temporary trip to another (alien-inspired) planetary plane.
+It’s home to “psychedelic mind-bending art throughout four ’worlds’” across three levels with 90,000 square feet of space—which seemingly transports visitors on a temporary trip to another (alien-inspired) planetary plane.

 Advertising

-Time Out Tip: This pedestrian-only section of the street is just a few minutes’ walk from the recently revamped, pedestrian-friendly 16th Street, which means you can enjoy a whole afternoon among Denver’s best shopping and dining options—without ever needing to step foot in a car.
+Time Out tip: This pedestrian-only section of the street is just a few minutes’ walk from the recently revamped, pedestrian-friendly 16th Street, which means you can enjoy a whole afternoon among Denver’s best shopping and dining options—without ever needing to step foot in a car.

 Advertising